Home | Overview | Battle Maps | Participants | ORs | Exhibits | Bibliography

 He was originally buried "on west side of cemetery at Frederick."
 Probably reinterred at Hagerstown in about 1874.

 Burial information from Pruett1 and service data from Molesworth2.
-Medical details from Otis3, which includes a photo of his femur, but has his last name as Powell.
-He is also listed among the Confederate soldiers buried at Mt.
+Medical details from Otis3, which includes a photo of his femur, but has his last name as Powell, and the Patient List.4 He has stones at Mt.
 Olivet Cemetery in Frederick, MD, and may still be there.
+He's also seen as M. Daniel Howell and his full name may be McDonald Daniel Howell.

 Notes